 19. Fill Your Pantry with Items You Frequently Use: Stock up on items that rotate through your pantry often.
 I always pick up ranch and ketchup when it’s on sale because we clear through it so quickly.

-20. Use Napkins Instead of Paper Towels: Paper towel are far more expensive then paper napkins.
+20. Use Napkins Instead of Paper Towels: Paper towels are far more expensive then paper napkins.
 Pick-up a napkin holder and fill it with paper napkins to save on running through so much paper towel.

 21. Make Items Yourself: Making items from scratch are cheaper then items prepared for you.
 This holds especially true when it comes to deli items, such as pasta salads, premade platters, etc.